ChrisDornaELearning/Articulate-Storyline-Locked-videoplayer/README.md

 - monitors the DOM to remain effective even when Storyline rebuilds the player

 When unlocked, all restrictions are removed.
+## Works on a single slide or on the masterslide

 ## Repository contents